Data Annotation

 Quality risks with crowdsourcing

-Traditional crowdsourcing platforms optimize for quantity over quality; though clients can affordably access a large distributed third-party workforce for their machine learning projects, annotators do not often have domain expertise and resulting datasets lack quality control.
+Traditional crowdsourcing platforms optimize for quantity over quality.
+Clients can affordably reach a large distributed third-party workforce, but those annotators often lack domain expertise, and the resulting datasets lack quality control.

 Slow, costly implementation with BPOs

-Business Process Outsourcing (BPO): BPO companies may offer more bespoke solutions, but implementation can be expensive and slow, and this approach is not optimized for scaling or the integration of new tools.
+Business process outsourcing (BPO) companies may offer more bespoke solutions, but implementation can be expensive and slow, and the approach is not optimized for scaling or integrating new tools.

 Ethical and AI governance concerns